-We answer all important questions about gas measurement technology, technologies and the maintenance and handling of our devices.
-In addition, you will find some important definitions of terms related to gas measurement in our dictionary.
+This page aims to answer all your important questions about gas measurement and sensor technologies as well as the maintenance and operation of our devices.
+You will also find definitions of relevant gas detection terms in our glossary.

 General information and questions about GfG products